Housing affordability index: United States

-One index is published monthly by the National Association of Realtors.
+The National Association of Realtors (NAR) publishes a monthly Housing Affordability Index which "measures whether or not a typical family earns enough income to qualify for a mortgage loan on a typical home at the national and regional levels based on the most recent price and income data."

 A value of 100 means that a family with the median income has exactly enough income to qualify for a mortgage on a median-priced home.

-An index above 100 signifies that family earning the median income has more than enough income to qualify for a mortgage loan on a median-priced home, assuming a 20 percent down payment and a qualifying ratio of 25 percent.
+An index above 100 signifies that family earning the median income has more than enough income to qualify for a mortgage loan on a median-priced home, assuming a 20% down payment and a qualifying ratio of 25%.

 For example, a composite HAI of 120.0 means a family earning the median family income has 120% of the income necessary to qualify for a conventional loan covering 80 percent of a median-priced existing single-family home.
 National as well as regional data is published.

 Another index is the NAHB/Wells Fargo Housing Opportunity Index (HOI) published by the National Association of Home Builders (NAHB) and Wells Fargo.
 The index measures the number of houses sold in an area that were deemed affordable based on income and housing costs.
 Both national data and data by metropolitan area are published.

+The Chicago-based Center for Neighborhood Technology published the Housing + Transportation Affordability Index, which provides a "comprehensive view of affordability that includes both the cost of housing and the cost of transportation at the neighborhood level" in the US.